BigyanBhatta/SQL-chat-Agent/README.md

         ```

 ## Usage
-To use ChatWithSQL, create an instance of the `ChatWithSql` class with your database credentials and call the `message` method with your query.
+To use SQL-Chat_Agent, create an instance of the `SQL-Chat-Agent` class with your database credentials and call the `message` method with your query.

 ```python
 from yourmodule import ChatWithSql